kubernetes/website/content/en/docs/concepts/overview/kubernetes-api.md

   The OpenAPI v3 is the preferred method for accessing OpenAPI as it provides a more comprehensive and accurate view of the API.
-It includes all the available API paths, as well as all resources consumed and produced for every operations on every endpoints.
+It includes all the available API paths, as well as all resources consumed and produced for every operation on every endpoint.
 It also includes any extensibility components that a cluster supports.
-  The data is a complete specification and is significantly larger than that from the Discovery API.
+  The data is a complete specification and is significantly larger than that of the Discovery API.

 ## Discovery API